 Prioritising top organic traffic pages (e.g. in Google Analytics: Acquisition > Campaigns > Organic Keywords > Landing Page) makes sense as errors here could see a huge loss in search traffic.

 If you track conversions (you should), also prioritise the best converting pages.
-And if the migration is part of a redesign, will a redesigned website convert better than the old website?
-It’s wise to do some usability and A/B testing before committing to the new website.
+If the migration is part of a redesign, will a redesigned website convert better than the old website?
+It’s wise to do usability and A/B testing before committing to the new website.

 In summary, if you can’t afford to lose the amount of traffic or revenue a page generates, make sure it exists (or has been replaced) and works on the new website.